emptymalei/physics/preface.rst

 ========

 I alway believe that making things open to everyone is one of the most powerful things that drive the world forward.
 So I DO think open source and open data, even open education are reforming the world.

-This was a draft handbook for myself when I was studying in Fudan University.
+This was a draft handbook for myself when I was studying at Fudan University.
 At that time, I learned how to use LaTeX and I was so exciting.
 So I thought I should start writing something using LaTeX since it's so beautiful.
 Well, the bad thing is, I just randomly wrote down my notes on some specific topics.

 I was so greedy back then.
 I was trying to build up my own framework of physics by writing notes here.
 It never did the work by the way.
 Then I realized a framework should be somethng organized much better than this one.
 (I should draw a map of physics.)